 Is Washburn House Right for Me?

-We offer a Medically Monitored Drug Detox program for up to 20 clients at a time in Worcester, MA.
-During your stay with us, you’ll live here at Washburn House, where you’ll be cared for by our skilled, 24-hour nursing and clinical team.
+We offer a Drug & Alcohol Detox program for up to 20 clients at a time in Worcester, MA.
+During your stay with us, you’ll live here at Washburn House, where you’ll be cared for by our skilled, 24-hour nursing and mental health professional team.